-If you have a soft spot for technology features, you might potentially find the A6 options list a financially ruinous place.
-The MMI navigation plus system has been upgraded.
-Now based around an eight-inch retractable colour monitor, it now uses a powerful Tegra 30 graphics processor from Audi's partner Nvidia and includes MMI touch, which enables the driver to scroll and zoom in lists and maps via a touchpad.
-'Audi connect' now brings tailored Internet-based services and media streaming apps to the car via 4G.
-The 'Audi phone box' option is also now available - it enables occupants to connect their mobile phones to the car's antenna for improved reception simply by placing them in the phone box compartment.
+The MMI navigation plus infotainment system is based around an eight-inch retractable colour monitor and uses a powerful Tegra 30 graphics processor from Audi's partner Nvidia, including MMI touch, which enables the driver to scroll and zoom in lists and maps via a touchpad.
+'Audi connect' also brings tailored Internet-based services and media streaming apps to the car via 4G.

 Cost of Ownership

 Given that a large number of A6s continue to be sold to business users, getting the numbers right is key and Audi has certainly concentrated on driving down CO2 outputs - and therefore tax liabilities - across the A6 range.
-Kicking off with the 114g/km 2.0-litre ultra diesel, emissions have been reduced right across the board.
-All engines comply with the limits of the Euro 6 emission standard, and their CO2 emissions have been reduced by as much as 22 percent.
+Kicking off with the 114g/km 2.0-litre ultra diesel, emissions are very competitive right across the board.
+All engines comply with the limits of the Euro 6 emission standard, and their CO2 emissions have been reduced in recent times by as much as 22 percent.

 The A6 features engine stop/start as standard, as well as regenerative braking, which improves economy by reducing alternator drag during normal driving, instead driving the alternator only during deceleration and braking.
 Another feature that ekes a little more out of a gallon of fuel is the electrically assisted power steering.

 The Audi A6 isn't the most overtly compelling car in its class, no matter how persistently its manufacturer tells us otherwise.
-It doesn't have the instant rakishness of a Jaguar XF, the purebred dynamics of a BMW 5 Series or the old-school elegance of a Mercedes E-Class.
-It's a vehicle that rewards a considered and cerebral approach.
+It doesn't have the instant rakishness of a Jaguar XF, the pure-bred dynamics of a BMW 5 Series or the elegance of a Mercedes E-Class.
+Still, it's a vehicle that rewards a considered and cerebral approach.
 What's more, it's one of those cars that grows on you with familiarity, the sheer intensity of care that's gone into making it liveable proving hugely impressive.

 So what the A6 lacks in instant impact it more than makes up in depth of engineering.
-There's a dizzying breadth of talent too; the ultra models offer the sort of efficiency we'd normally associate with a supermini while the RS6 offers the performance of an old-school supercar.
-The A6 is going to appeal to those who love high-tech and low fuss.
-If Audi were out to kill the Jeremy Clarkson stereotype of its modern customer base, this is a great way to start.
+There's a dizzying breadth of talent too; the 'ultra' models offer the sort of efficiency we'd normally associate with a supermini, while the RS6 offers the performance of an old-school supercar.
+Ovrall, the A6 is going to appeal to those who love high-tech and low fuss.
+It remains very Vorsprung durch Technic.